sigproc/robotic_surgery/src/ros/tip3d_detection/README.md

 # Usage

+STEP 1: Check the paths for the cameras.
+Left camera is dev/video0, right is dev/video1.
+If the paths are different, either adjust the launch file accordingly or disable any built in cameras (eg. laptop's camera), plug the left camera before plugging the right one.

-STEP 1: From terminal, run the following:
+STEP 2: From terminal, run the following:

 python check_chessboard.py

 If it prints out "Everything is good" then proceed to STEP 2, otherwise follow the instructions in the print out messages

-STEP 2: From terminal, run the following:
+STEP 3: From terminal, run the following:

 python camera_calibration.py

 This should take some time (varies depending on the position and orientation of the cameras, roughly 2-5 min)

-STEP 3: From terminal, run the following:
+STEP 4: From terminal, run the following:

 make gui_launch PKG="tip3d_detection" LAUNCH=tip3d_detect.launch